ecosense-au-dk/karibu-tutorial/quickstart.md

 Experiments
 ---

-You can try to keep the load going but shut down the daemon.
+  * Try shutting down the daemon process, but keep the load process going.
+  What do you see happen in the RabbitMQ admin interface?
+What happens when you restart the daemon?

-You can try to stop the MongoDB for a short while (`sudo service mongodb stop`) before reenabling it (`sudo service mongodb start`).
+  * Try stopping the MongoDB for a short while
+  (`sudo service mongodb stop` on the DB VM) before reenabling it (`sudo service mongodb start`).
+What do you see in the daemon log output, and the RabbitMQ admin interface?